slynobody/SteamOS-Waydroid-Installer/README.md

-# SteamOS Waydroid Installer (supporting SteamOS 3.7 / main-beta-channel / binder-module-compile)
+# SteamOS Waydroid Installer
+# incl. compilation of binder-modules
+# supporting latest SteamOS betas (3.6.x & 3.7 main-channel)

+feel free to offer ideas how the process of getting newest kernel-versions and according header-files can be automized.

 see: https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer
 (here: supporting latest <b>SteamOS 3.7 from main-beta-channel</b> / through compiling the binder-module for this kernel)